XiaozhongLiu/angular-require-gulp-seed/README.md

-# angular-require-seed
+# angular-require-gulp-seed
-An angularjs seed project modularized with requirejs.
+An angularjs seed project modularized with requirejs and built with gulp.
 Angular modules (like controllers, services, etc.) and static resources (like css, templates, etc.) are loaded on demand.

 #### Setup